-After the regulatory period has come to an end, the Energy Market Authority will validate the earnings of each network operator in its supervision decisions for the regulatory period, and will confirm the amount of any accrued earnings that exceed or fall short of reasonable earnings for the regulatory period.
-Where necessary, the supervision decisions will include an obligation to return to the customers any windfall profit for the completed regulatory period through pricing for the new regulatory period.
-The supervision decisions will correspondingly confirm that the network operator may allow in its pricing for the new regulatory period, for the amount by which the earnings accruing to the network operator from the previous regulatory period fell below the reasonable earnings level.
+After the regulatory period has come to an end, the Energy Market Authority will confirm the earnings of each network operator in its supervision decisions for the regulatory period, and will confirm the amount of any accrued earnings that exceed or fall short of reasonable earnings for the regulatory period.
+Where necessary, the supervision decisions will include an obligation to return to the customers any windfall profit for the completed regulatory period through lower network charges for the new regulatory period.
+The supervision decisions will correspondingly confirm that the network operator may allow raise network charges for the new regulatory period, with the amount by which the earnings accruing to the network operator from the previous regulatory period fell below the reasonable earnings level.